After a year of trial and error, I'm sad to say Home Sweet Homeshare has been pulled off life support.

 SEO?
 Brought us scattered seniors from random locations across the country.
 Not great for actually matching people.

 We tried everything.
-Nothing but SEO worked for us as a viable acquisition channel with in our cost structure.
+Nothing but SEO worked for us as a viable acquisition channel within our cost structure.

 In this first year, our goal was to:

 We couldn't achieve any of these milestones.
+So we pivoted.
+Twice.

 "Try younger seniors!" they said.
 "60-year-olds are more online!"